Frequently Asked Questions

 What if I want to become a pickup site?

-Yeah!
+Yay!
 Please let us know.
 We are always looking to have easy access pick-up locations for you all.
-If you have a central home or business, with a small cool area to store CSA boxes, let's talk.
+If you have a home or business with a small cool area to store CSA boxes, let's talk.

 I see you also sell produce wholesale--how does this affect CSA members, and who gets priority when something bad happens?